Introducing an endurance and fundraising extraordinaire, Bryce Alford

 I remember it (fairly) well.
 May 9, 2016.
 I was running…

-So, as such, upon launching this website, I wanted to speak to a fellow runner who could not only offer great running insight, but to me epitomises great levels of endurance, mental strength, experience and a passion for helping beginners get out there and run.
+So, as such, upon launching this website, I wanted to speak to a fellow runner who could not only offer great running insight, but to me epitomises great levels of endurance, mental strength, experience and a passion for helping beginners start up and run.
 It was, therefore, a no-brainer to turn to Bryce for this interview.

 “It’s great to see what people are doing and how their running is going,” Bryce, who somehow finds the time to operate it along with his other commitments, tells me.
 “Some members have just started running while others are preparing for marathons, so it’s a real mix.
 There’s families, too.
 It’s absolutely brilliant and I think with running it’s great to be part of something, whether it’s running with other people as a group – which I prefer – or sharing your progress and updates as an individual.
 The inspirational aspect is so important.”

 He said: “When it comes to running 26.2 miles, don’t expect to get to the finishing line in a strong state or nailing your dream time if you haven’t done significant training in terms of volume.
-During marathon training, you need to condition your body to surpass the 18-mile point and become as used to it can be to running between 20 and 22 miles.
+During marathon training, you need to condition your body to surpass the 18-mile marker and become used to the sensation of running beyond that point.

-“Realistically, for most runners out there, you want to be racking up that distance at least twice in training and it doesn’t matter so much about the time in which you are covering that distance in training, just put the miles in.
+“Realistically, for most runners out there, you want to be racking up that distance at least twice in training and it doesn’t matter so much about the time in which you are covering that distance, just put the miles in.
 If you don’t, sadly you will fall short.

 “What you’re doing is building up your confidence and tolerance to the distance.
 If you don’t, your pace will soon deteriorate.
 It’s all about respecting a marathon for what it is.”